avatar

 Meghan Quinn

-From New York Times and USA Today bestselling author comes a brand new sizzling summer read that will have you laughing, swooning . . . and sweating.
-Scottie Price just started a new job and it's a real sausage fest.
+From New York Times, USA Today, and Amazon Charts bestselling author Meghan Quinn comes a new laugh-out-loud summer rom-com.
+"I got what I wanted.
+I became buddy-buddy with my boss in an instant.
+But the cost will be hefty…finding a husband by tomorrow."
+Scottie Price just started a new job, and it's a real sausage fest.
 She's the only woman on a team filled with Brads and Chads.
 Expecting a bachelor pad atmosphere, she is quickly corrected when she finds out everyone is happily married.
 In an effort to impress her boss, Scottie mentions her nonexistent husband in a company meeting.
 But eagle-eyed Chad points out her lack of wedding ring.
 Panicked, Scottie creates a story about her unhappy marriage.
-Unfortunately for Scottie, her boss has a solution—a one-on-one session with the best marriage counselor in the Northeast, who happens to be her boss’s husband.
+Unfortunately for Scottie, her boss has a solution―a one-on-one session with the best marriage counselor in the Northeast, who happens to be her boss's husband.
 With no way out of her lie, Scottie agrees to see him.
 Frantic, she calls in help from her best friend who sets her up with his brother, an improv-obsessed millionaire.
 Enter Wilder Wells.
-More than happy to take on the job, he teaches Scottie the main rule of always say yes.
-But the rule backfires during the session when Wilder signs them up for an eight-day summer marriage camp with all of Scottie’s co-workers where she’ll have to share a cabin with her way-too-handsome fake husband.
+More than happy to take on the job, he teaches Scottie the main rule of improv: always say yes.
+But the rule backfires during the session when Wilder signs them up for an eight-day summer marriage camp with all of Scottie's co-workers where she'll have to share a cabin with her way-too-handsome fake husband.

 print • 10 copies • US & Canada